Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Authority Must Match Accountability

-Organizations sometimes make people accountable for outcomes without giving them authority.
+Organizations sometimes make people accountable for outcomes without giving them sufficient authority.

 A Product Owner may be accountable for product outcomes but unable to influence platform priorities.

-An architect may be accountable for architectural coherence but unable to stop enterprise-wide duplication.
+An architect may be accountable for architectural coherence but unable to address enterprise-wide duplication.

-A delivery team may be accountable for reliability but forced to use a platform it does not control.
+A delivery team may be accountable for reliability while being required to use a platform it does not control.

 This creates accountability without influence.